1tomany/storage-bundle/README.md

 ```

 ### Action philosophy
-The different is subtle, but I prefer using the action classes for a few reasons.
+The difference is subtle, but I prefer using the action classes for a few reasons:

 1. The class name indicates the action being performed: `UploadFileAction` clearly indicates that we're uploading a file.
-2. Any pre or post-processing computation can be handled in the `act()` method rather than reimplementing it in each storage provider class.
+2. Any non-provider-specific pre or post-processing computation can be handled in the `act()` method rather than reimplementing it in each storage provider class.
 3. They can be mocked in tests easier.
 Because a concrete object is being injected, only the `act()` method needs to be mocked.
 Mocking (or creating an anonymous class of) an interface is more difficult and often overkill for a test that's only testing one codepath.

 ## Credits